scribbleware/scribbleware.github.io/README.md

 I do have over 15 years of technical writing experience, and particularly enjoy docs as code and delving into technical details.
 My career has been a circuitous path, due to a love of software technology and writing.
 Marry the two, and here I am.

-The key to good technical writing, I believe, can best be described as Blaise Pascal, who wrote: “If I had more time, I would have written a shorter letter.”
+The key to good technical writing, I believe, can best be described by Blaise Pascal, who wrote: “If I had more time, I would have written a shorter letter.”
 Here's to clarity and succinctness.

 ## My Experience